 A good quality topsoil is just as good, if not better than peat in planters and hanging baskets.

-Use low nutrient soil for herbs and wildflowers
+Why use low nutrient soil for herbs and wildflowers

 Some plants are just not adapted to high nutrient soils and that applies to most UK wildflowers.
 If you are sowing wildflower seed, planting plug plants or laying Meadowmat wildflower turf, invest in some low nutrient soil to give them the conditions they need to succeed.

-Soils that are easy to work with
+What soils are easy to work with?

 Much as I love gardening, I hate backache and I don’t like having my hands chapped by abrasive soil particles.